Lena Machado: World War II and post-war

 After being dismissed from the Royal Hawaiian Band, she began performing in San Francisco, bringing her troupe to the Golden Gate International Exposition.
 First hired for only a two-week gig, they were so well received by the audiences that they were held over for the run of the exposition.
 Her return to Honolulu in February 1941 ended a four-year absence from the islands, with a concert at the Civic Auditorium sponsored by the Hawaiian Lei Sellers Association.

 Under the direction of conductor Domenico Moro in 1941, she appeared as a guest soloist with the Royal Hawaiian Band.
 Reacting to public requests for her to become the band's regular featured soloist, the government's board of supervisors allocated $2,000 for her to accompany the band to Hawaii's outlying areas, including military installations.
 Beginning in 1943, Lena had her own radio show on KGU.
 A worldwide radio broadcast that continued through 1947, it featured regular musicians Sam Kaʻeo, Lani Sang, Roy Ah Mook Sang, George Pokini, Sonny Nicholas, "Little Joe" Kekauoha, and Edith Naʻauao.
 Several sources claim Lena was the first woman in the United States to host her own radio show; however, The Kate Smith Hour began on CBS Radio in 1931 and continued into the next decade.

 In late 1948 and early 1949, she toured the mainland United States.
 In September 1949, Lena and several Honolulu investors filed for incorporation of the Pago Pago Night Club.
 The club had previously existed with different owners.
 Under its new owners, it opened September 29, 1949, serving 300 customers through the night.
 Lena and band leader Ray Andrade were the featured entertainment.

 Later life and death

 She continued to perform in Hawaii, and in July 1952 took her troupe to Chicago, to perform at "Harry's Waikiki" nightclub owned by Hawaii residents Harry and Alice Nakamura.
 The troupe remained at the venue for several months, playing to a packed house each night, returning to Hawaii in May 1953.
 While entertaining on the mainland in March 1956, a fall in a friend's home sidelined her in a wheelchair for months with a broken hip and ribs.
 Although predicted to be in rehabilitation for more than a year, she was performing again by October, "At first I crawled, then I held the walls, next I used a cane, and now I walk, drive and do a little dancing."

-Her husband Luciano Machado died in 1957.
-In her own later obituary, it stated her only pregnancies were stillbirths.
-However, a 1934 newspaper account mentions two daughters with Luciano, Rose Piilani age 16 and Catharine Ualani age 15, both born years before the marriage.
-It is possible these children were hānai.